lopespm/lopespm.github.com/source/_posts/2016-10-05-deep-reinforcement-learning-racing-game.markdown

  {% imgcap /files/dqn_outrun/q_network_formulations.png Image courtesy of Tambet Matiisen’s <a href='https://www.nervanasys.com/demystifying-deep-reinforcement-learning'>Demystifying Deep Reinforcement Learning</a> - Left: Naive formulation of deep Q-network.
 Right: More optimized architecture of deep Q-network, used in DeepMind papers. %}

-Q-Learning and Neural Networks are the center pieces of a deep Q-network reinforcement learning agent and I think that by understanding them and how they fit together, it can be easier to picture how the algorithm works as a whole.
+Q-learning and neural networks are the center pieces of a deep Q-network reinforcement learning agent and I think that by understanding them and how they fit together, it can be easier to picture how the algorithm works as a whole.

 #Implementation